DSAatUSU/MOOPer_grade_prediction/README.md

 The dataset has the following format:
 - One line per student-challenge interaction/edge.
 - Each line includes: *user_id, challenge_id, timestamp, course_id, exercise_id, difficulty, retry_status, duration, final_score*.
-- First line is the network format.
+- The first line is the network format.
 - *final_score* is 0, 1, 2, 3 or 4.